biancammoreno/Convex_RL/README.md

 - 'samples' indicates the number of repetitions per experiment.

 The code runs the experiments for both Greedy MD-CURL and Bonus O-MD-CURL.
 It creates a folder 'results' with the state-action distribution plots, the log-loss and the regret plots.

+The folder optimal contain the values of the loss function for the optimal policy.
+These values are computed running an offline method for CURL (using the true probability transition) for 2000 iterations.